 However, it's not always so easy to assess the value of marketing activities.
 Many times, managers state their marketing objectives using vague phrases like "increase awareness of our product" or "encourage people to eat healthier snacks."
 These goals are important, but their lack of specificity makes it pretty much impossible for senior management to determine marketing's true impact.
 Because management may view these efforts as costs rather than investments, marketing activities often are among the first to be cut out of a firm's budget.
 To win continued support for what they do (and sometimes to keep their jobs), marketers in triple-bottom-line firms do their best to prove to management that they generate measurable value by aligning marketing activities with the firm's overall business objectives.
-14
+15 Often triple-bottom-line firms include an accounting of the firm's social bottom line and environmental bottom line as well as the traditional financial bottom line in the Annual Report for shareholders to see.

 MillerCoors believes that a critical part of implementing accountability is that finance people respect marketing people for their knowledge and vice versa.
 The company has made this possible by developing a closer bond between the two groups.
 The CFO and CMO have adjacent offices and finance people have been dispersed among their marketing counterparts.
-15
+16